 It has since undergone multiple name and location changes and now belongs to the London School of Economics.
-It is one of the most extensive collections of women’s literature in the world, with over 60,000 titles and 3,500 periodicals.
+It is one of the most extensive collections of women’s literature in the world, including UNESCO-recognized documents, rare books, and objects such as original suffrage banners.
 Its focus is on feminist movements of the 19th and 20th centuries, and on the women’s suffrage movement.

-This library in Paris, the only public library in France dedicated entirely to women, was created from one woman’s substantial personal collection.
+The Bibliothèque Marguerite Durand in Paris is the only public library in France dedicated entirely to women and was created from one woman’s substantial personal collection.
 Marguerite Durand, an activist best known for founding feminist newspaper La Fronde, started collecting feminist texts in 1897 and donated them all to the City of Paris in 1931.

-The collection includes over 40,000 books and pamphlets covering feminist topics, women’s history, and books written by women across all genres.
-There are also over 1,100 periodicals, 4,000 signed letters by prominent French women, 300 manuscripts, and an extensive image library made up of postcards and photographs.
+The collection includes 45,000 books and pamphlets covering feminist topics, women’s history, and books written by women across all genres.
+There are also over 1,100 periodicals, 4,000 signed letters by prominent French women, and an extensive image library made up of postcards and photographs.

-Biblioteca delle Donne is Italy’s main collection of texts dedicated to women, feminism, and gender studies.
+Biblioteca delle Donne is the second-most important women’s documentation center in Europe (the first one being Atria in the Netherlands) and houses texts dedicated to women, feminism, and gender studies.
 It was founded in the late 1970s as part of an initiative by an independent feminist organization, Associazone Orlando, and is co-run with the City of Bologna.

 The library houses over 40,000 books, which include Sofia’s Library, a dedicated collection of literature for young girls.
 There is also an excellent collection of periodicals, magazines, and monographs, many of unique historical and cultural value.

-The library is based in a 15th-century convent, Convento di Santa Cristina, which is worth a detour in itself.
-It is accessible to the general public, but you should request to view specific rare items in advance.
-Opening hours are 9 AM – 6 PM Monday to Thursday, and 9 AM – 2 PM on Fridays.
+The library is based in a former 15th-century convent, Convento di Santa Cristina, which is worth a detour in itself.

 Australia’s National Women’s Library is named after activist Jessie Street, who campaigned throughout her life for equal rights for women as well Aboriginal people.
 Her legacy is maintained in the library, which aims to promote and preserve the history of Australian women and of Aboriginal and Strait Islander peoples.